kreczko/mpags-day-2-rrStein/README.md

 The results of this transliteration are output after CTRL-D.

+The encoding/decoding in this program is done based on the Caesar cipher.
+To use this functionality, the method (-m) and key (-key) arguments are required.
+Pass either "encode" or "decode" to the method argument for corresponding action and the cipher key to the key argument.
+If no key is passed then a default of key = 5 is used for the cipher.

 # Source Code Layout
 Under this directory, the code and associated files are organised as